GuillermoBaUr/PersonalProjects/README.md

 # Personal Projects

 Welcome to my Personal Projects repository.
-This repository serves as a central hub for all my Python projects, providing links to individual repositories where you can find detailed documentation, source code, and installation instructions.
+This repository serves as a central hub for all my projects, providing links to individual repositories where you can find detailed documentation, source code, and installation instructions.

 ## Projects